R-N/akreditasi-wp/wp-content/plugins/reorder-post-within-categories/README.txt

 v2.3 is now multi-post taxonomy enabled.
 A taxonomy registered with multiple post types can has its term's posts in each type ranked manually and separately.

 **UPGRADE NOTE** if you are upgrading from v1.x, your old ranking data remains unaffected in the custom table used by the v1.x plugin.
 However, in v2.x all the ranking is now stored as post meta.
 While upgrading, some users have complained of missing posts/lost rankings.
 If this is the case, you can reset your order for given term using the reset checkbox/button provided in the admin page (see screenshot #4).
 It will reload the ranking from the v1.x custom table.
-For more details please read this [post](https://wordpress.org/support/topic/how-to-upgrade-to-v-2-x/).
+Please read FAQ #17 for more information on how to migrate your data.

 If your term was not sorted in the v1.x table or you are upgrading from v2.0.x or v2.1.x, then the reset button will reload the post order as per the default WP post table listing, which can be changed using the filtrs provided (see FAQ #7).